History of Andrew McCutchen in Timeline

 Andrew McCutchen

 Andrew McCutchen is a professional baseball outfielder and designated hitter currently playing for the Pittsburgh Pirates.
 He has also played for the Giants, Yankees, Phillies, and Brewers.
-McCutchen represented the United States in the 2017 World Baseball Classic, helping Team USA secure their first gold medal in the tournament.
+Known for his athletic abilities and offensive contributions, McCutchen has represented the United States internationally, notably contributing to Team USA's gold medal win in the 2017 World Baseball Classic.

-In 2010, McCutchen and Garrett Jones became the first Pirate duo since Willie Stargell and Bob Robertson in 1970 to each record five hits in the same game.
+On May 14, 2010, Andrew McCutchen and Garrett Jones became the first Pirate duo since Willie Stargell and Bob Robertson in 1970 to record five hits each in a game.

-In 2015, Andrew McCutchen became the first Pirate to win the Roberto Clemente Award since Willie Stargell in 1974.
+After the 2015 season, Andrew McCutchen was named the winner of the 2015 Roberto Clemente Award, becoming the first Pirate to win the honor since Willie Stargell in 1974.

 Others born on this day/year

-In July 2012, Andrew McCutchen became the first Pirate since Bobby Bonilla in 1988 to earn the NL Player of the Month award twice in the same season.
+In July 2012, Andrew McCutchen became the first Pirate since Bobby Bonilla during the 1988 season to earn the NL Player of the Month Award twice in the same season.

 1989: Father Returns to Fort Meade

-In 1989, Lorenzo McCutchen gave up his NFL dreams to return to Fort Meade to be close to his son, Andrew.
+In 1989, Lorenzo McCutchen, Andrew's father, gave up his dream of joining the National Football League (NFL) and returned to Fort Meade to be closer to his son.

 August 1, 1992: Parents' Marriage

-Andrew McCutchen's parents, Lorenzo McCutchen and Petrina Swan, got married on August 1, 1992.
+On August 1, 1992, Andrew McCutchen's parents, Lorenzo McCutchen and Petrina Swan, got married after Lorenzo became a church minister.

-In 2013, Andrew McCutchen helped lead Pittsburgh to a winning record and the postseason for the first time since the 1992 Pirates team.
+In 2013, Andrew McCutchen helped lead Pittsburgh to a winning record and the postseason for the first time since the 1992 Pirates team, led by Barry Bonds.

-In 2009, Andrew McCutchen became the first Pirate with two triples in a game since Tike Redman in 2003.
+In June of 2009, Andrew McCutchen became the first Pirate with two triples in a game since Tike Redman accomplished the feat in 2003.

-In 2005, Andrew McCutchen was drafted by the Pittsburgh Pirates and signed with them, receiving a $1.9 million signing bonus.
-He played for the Rookie Gulf Coast League (GCL) Pirates and the Class A Williamsport Crosscutters, achieving impressive stats.
+In 2005, Andrew McCutchen signed with the Pittsburgh Pirates, receiving a $1.9 million signing bonus, instead of attending the University of Florida.
+He subsequently played for the Rookie Gulf Coast League (GCL) Pirates and the Class A Williamsport Crosscutters.

 In July 2012, Andrew McCutchen became the first Pirate since Jason Bay in 2006 to win the NL Player of the Week Award in consecutive weeks.

-In 2011, Andrew McCutchen became the first Pirate to accomplish a 20-20 season (20 home runs and 20 stolen bases) since Nate McLouth in 2008.
+On August 30, 2011, Andrew McCutchen became the first Pirate to accomplish at least 20 home runs and 20 stolen bases in one season since Nate McLouth in 2008.

 June 3, 2009: Called Up to MLB

-On June 3, 2009, Andrew McCutchen was called up to MLB for the first time after the Pirates traded Nate McLouth.
+On June 3, 2009, Andrew McCutchen was called up to MLB by the Pittsburgh Pirates after they traded Nate McLouth.

 2009: MLB Debut